Entrepreneurs, customer success managers, and customer service professionals have a big question facing them – How to reduce customer complaints?

 With the right customer support software, you can track the complete lifecycle of a complaint ticket.
 Right from the moment a complaint is registered to the time it is resolved and marked as closed, you have complete visibility.

 To reduce customer complaints by using the helpdesk ticketing system, you need to convert every complaint into a ticket and assign it to people who are most capable of handling them.
 For instance, technical complaints must be assigned to agents who have the necessary technical expertise.

 Real-time tracking of customer complaints and requests will allow you to have complete control over your support operations, team productivity, as well as performance.

 You must have heard a lot of customers say, “I did not have a great experience with company XYZ.
 The employees were impolite, uninterested, and just wanted to make a sale.”
 Yes, we all have encountered such horrific experiences at some point in time.

 According to a study, 68% of customers believe that a polite and empathetic customer service representative is the key to a great customer experience.

 When your customer-facing team is empathetic and professional, they build a better reputation for your brand.
 On the contrary, the lack of soft skills can leave a bad impression on customers.
-In addition to technical training, train your employees on these soft skills:
+This is much more applicable if you have a restaurant business; it is essential to train your employees when recruiting for your restaurant job with some technical skills like how to take orders, how to talk with customers, handle food complaints, etc. In addition to technical training, train your employees on these soft skills: